Indigenous Housing Program

 How to apply for the Indigenous Housing Program bursary

-If you would like to be considered for the Indigenous Housing Program bursary, please contact Melanie Parsons, Housing and Events Coordinator, Iniskim Centre, for more information about the program and application.
+If you would like more information about the Indigenous Housing Program bursary, please contact Melanie Parsons, Housing and Events Coordinator, Iniskim Centre.

 Frequently asked questions